Michael Carter MSc MBACP Reg. FDAP

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 The consulting room is a quiet pleasant room overlooking a garden.

 Life-experienced.
-Before training as a counsellor I was an actor and writer in theatre, films and television for many years.
-I was also a visiting lecturer in the arts department at a London university.
-I have been working with alcoholics and addicts in various capacities for well over twenty five years.
+Before training as a counsellor I was an actor and writer in films and television for many years.
+I was also a visiting lecturer in the arts department of a London university.
+I have been working with alcoholics and addicts in various capacities for well over thirty years.